The best FiiO of 2023:

 The Fiio M9 has a classic design.
 Its body is sturdy and solid, yet small enough to fit in any pocket.
 At the bottom it integrates two headphone outputs, one 3.5mm and one 2.5mm, in addition to the USB-C port for charging.
 On the side it features buttons for power, play/pause and change songs, a microSD card input and volume control.

-The card is necessary because it integrates an internal memory of only 2 GB and once you install the applications you have little space left to store your songs.
+The card is necessary because it integrates an internal memory of only 2 GB, and once you install the applications you have little space left to store your songs.
 It integrates two AK4490EN DACs and the A3P030 FPGA microchip.
 It has a 3.2-inch display with a resolution of 800 x 400 pixels.
-It is not designed to play videos, but we would have liked a screen with better contrast and colors.
+It's not designed to play videos, but we would have liked a screen with better contrast and colors.

 Regarding wireless connections, the M9 works with WiFi and Bluetooth 4.2.
 It also supports aptX, aptX HD codecs.LDAC and HWA.
 It also features AirPlay technology.
 The USB port also functions as a DAC with PC and Mac computers.
 You can use it with a Mac immediately, but with a PC you need to download the necessary drivers.

-The sound separation is remarkable and just by listening to it for a second you realize the abysmal difference between the sound quality offered by the Fiio player and a smartphone.
+The sound separation is remarkable, and just by listening to it for a second you realize the huge difference between the sound quality offered by the Fiio player and a regular smartphone.
 All instruments are crisp and the vocals have a very pleasant warmth.
 The details of all frequencies are well achieved.
 Bass is deep and controlled.
 Overall, the sound balance is very well achieved.

 The company claims that the Fiio M9's built-in battery provides up to 10 hours of continuous playback.
 However, after testing it we noticed that the capacity varies according to whether you use Bluetooth, volume and USB DAC mode.
 We got a little over eight hours of playback time from the card.
 On the positive side, it has a standby mode that preserves the battery for up to 45 days.

 The M9 is one of the best Fiio players.
-It is not the most elegant nor does it offer the highest technology, but it does have an excellent quality/price ratio.
-It is rugged, can be used as a USB DAC, supports aptX codecs and reads any high definition file.
+It's not the most elegant nor does it offer the highest technology, but it does have an excellent price/performance ratio.
+It's robust, can be used as a USB DAC, supports aptX codecs and reads any high definition file.
 Most importantly, the sound quality is superb.
 To see the best prices on Amazon, click here.